offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 std::set<int> s1 { 1, 1, 2, 3, 4, 5 };
 ```

 To create a `std::set` without priming it directly to a sequence of values, you can't use braced initialization or brace-plus-equals initialization.
-You must to use parenthesis.
+You must use parenthesis.

 ```c++
 std::set<int> s2 (c.begin(), c.begin() + 10)  // copy first 10 elems from another container